 Dancing on tables, prosting steins of beer, and belting out merry songs with dozens of new friends is what festivals in Munich are all about!
 Munich welcomes the beautiful spring weather with an equally crazy celebration, Fruhlingsfest.
 Just as epic, but without the lines, Springfest allows you to take a break and explore the beautiful city by bike, have a traditional Bavarian beer in the middle of the park, or admire the architecture.
 Cheers the Spring with the Bavarians!

-The trip departs Prague from Hlavni Nadrazi at 20:00.
-The meeting point is the Bus Departure location.
+The trip departs Prague from Hlavni Nadrazi early Friday morning.
+The meeting point is the Bus Departure point.
 Access this via Platform 1 outside the main entrance and the Fatnova Kavarna.
 Please meet your trip leader 20 minutes prior to departure.
 Travel to Munich is by private luxury coach with A/C, DVD, and bathroom.
-We will arrive in Munich at approximately 1:00.
-Upon arrival to Munich, we will check into our accommodation.
+We play DVDs through the duration of the trip.
+We make one 45 minute stop.
+Upon arrival in Munich, we will check into our accommodation.

 On Friday morning after breakfast guides will be leading groups to the city center of Marienplatz, which is also the best location to buy traditional dirndls and lederhosens for the weekend.
-Bus2alps Trip Leaders will also begin heading over to the festival grounds as the tents open at 11:00am.
-There are two beer tents the Augustiner and Hippodrom which feature live music, traditional bavarian food and steins of beer.
-We recommend arriving to the festival grounds before noon time to ensure a spot in a tent as entrance to the beer tents are on a first come first serve basis.
+Bus2alps Trip Leaders will also begin heading over to the festival grounds as the tents open.
+There are two beer tents, the Augustiner and Hippodrom, which feature live music, traditional bavarian food and steins of beer.
+We recommend arriving to the festival grounds prior to tents opening to ensure a spot in a tent as entrance to the beer tents are on a first come first serve basis.

 *Departure time subject to change, please check with your tour leader.